Ochaimanuel/OchaiManuel/README.md

 - 👀 I’m interested in Web Design and Development
 - 🌱 I’m currently learning JavaScript and PHP
 - 💞️ I’m looking to collaborate on Frontend and Backend web development
 - 📫 How to reach me: Facebook@ ochai abah emmz.
-Instagram@ Ochaimanuel_   Twitter@ Ochai Manuel
+Instagram@ Ochaimanuel_   Twitter@ ManuelOchai

 <!---
 Ochaimanuel/Ochaimanuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.